WNCC women fall 95-89 to CSI

 WNCC led for about 70% of the contest.
 The Cougars trailed just once in the first half when CSI made the opening bucket of the game.
 After that, WNCC never trailed in the first half as they built an 8-2 lead on a 3-pointer by Shanti Henry.
 CSI cut the lead to one twice in the first quarter, the last time at 11-10.

 WNCC kept their composure and led 16-10 on an Ashley Panem old-fashioned 3-pointer.
-WNCC pushed the lead to another 3-pointer by Henry.
-WNCC led 24-17 at halftime.
+WNCC pushed the lead to another 3-pointer by Henry and WNCC led 24-17 after one quarter of play.

 The second half saw WNCC push the lead to 10, 29-19.
 CSI came back to slice the lead to three at 29-26.
 WNCC went up 38-31 on an Amani Brown bucket and led 38-32 at halftime.